Pinterest Pixel

 FAQs

-How do I crop a circle in PowerPoint?
+How to crop a circle in PowerPoint?

 To crop a circle in PowerPoint, insert the image into your slide, then select it and go to the “Picture Format” tab.
 Click on “Crop,” choose “Crop to Shape,” and select the oval shape.
 Adjust the size by dragging the corner handles.
 For a perfect circle, hold the SHIFT key while adjusting.